Shopify & E-commerce

 Average order value (AOV): Mobile orders are often smaller but more frequent.

-Bounce rate: High bounce rates indicate UX issues.
+Bounce rate: High bounce rates indicate UX problems.

 Page speed: Use Google PageSpeed Insights for concrete recommendations.